tc39/proposal-pattern-matching/README.md

 Terms we use when discussing this proposal:

 ### Match construct

 Refers to the entire `match (…) { … }` expression.
+Evaluates to the RHS of the first [match claus](#match-clause) to match, or throws a XXXError if none match.

 ### Matchable

 The value a pattern is matched against.
 The initial matchable shows up in `match (matchable) { … }`, and is used for each match clause as the initial matchable.